Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 Oct  9th 2024 v1.73a

-- Optimized sheet code and reduced overall size of the html
+- Optimized sheet code and the reduced overall size by ~5%
-- Fixed not being able to use certain symbols in the character name without breaking sheet functionality, e.g.: " ).
-Some still don't work, e.g.: | }.
+- Fixed not being able to use certain symbols in the character name without breaking sheet functionality, e.g.: " ().
+Some still don't work, e.g.: | {}
-- RT clicky button code unified
+- PC & NPC RT clicky button code unified, should resolve some odd issues
+- Allow Endurance test when Unconscious
 - Added Critical Damage Rules Houserule 3 to default settings options (outside the game)
-- Allow Endurance test when Unconscious
+- Fixed Enc Penalty not applying to Agility correctly

 Oct  1st 2024 v1.73